renatofrias26/portifolio/MULTI_USER_COMPLETE.md

-# 🎉 Multi-User Portfolio System - Complete!
+# 🎉 Upfolio Multi-User System - Complete!

 ## What We've Accomplished

-Your portfolio platform has been successfully upgraded to support **multiple users** with complete data isolation and individual portfolio management!
+Upfolio has been successfully upgraded to support **multiple users** with complete data isolation and individual portfolio management!

 ---